rodolfodpk/myeslib2/README.md

     <version>${myeslib2.version}</version>
 </dependency>
 ```
-On this kind of project you will select the stack for things like JSON serialization, the target database and the dependency injection.
+On this kind of project you will select your stack for things like JSON serialization, the target database and the dependency injection.
 For example, myeslib-example-client is using:

 Role       | implementation
 ------------- | --------------